jb-cheng/BinaryCalculatorWebApp/README.md

 The test cases for the Binary Calculator Webapp are designed to ensure the accuracy and reliability of the application's functionality.
 Below is a summary of the test cases as implemented in the Java file:

-**Note:** Both the WebApp and API tests follow the same structure and logic as the function tests listed below.
+**Note:** The WebApp and API tests follow the same structure and logic as the tests listed below.
+The API can return as either String or JSON by going to the link at `/add` and `/add_string` respectively.
+As such, there are 30 tests in total.

 | **Test Case Number** | **Function Tested**      | **Description**                                                                                     | **Input Values**                  | **Expected Values** | **Pass/Fail** |
 |---------------------|--------------------------|-----------------------------------------------------------------------------------------------------|-----------------------------------|---------------------|--------------|